 Mediation is not just used in divorce cases; it is also used in cases where there are contract disputes, or conflicts between an employer and employee.
 This just shows that mediation is a versatile tool for resolving disputes.
 It can be particularly useful for divorce cases due to the emotional nature of the conflict involved.
+However, in order for mediation to be successful, you need to decide where you are willing to compromise and what is non-negotiable.

 Generally each mediation session will begin with a joint session.
 Both parties will come together with the mediator and each side will have the opportunity to give a brief opening statement about what they hope to accomplish through mediation.
-Next the mediator will speak to each side individually so that they can speak in confidence.
+Next, the mediator will speak to each side individually so that they can speak in confidence.
 At this time the parties are separated and the mediator goes back and forth between them practicing what has been termed “shuttle diplomacy.”
 Essentially the mediator is serving as a messenger communicating the wants, needs, and concerns from one side to the other.
 Throughout this process the two sides may come together again in more joint sessions if the mediator feels they would be productive.
 The hope is that the mediator will ultimately be able to guide both sides towards a mutually agreeable resolution.
 In a perfect world both sides would walk out of the building happy with the deal reached.
 However, the sign of a good and fair deal is usually that neither side is happy, but both sides can live with it.
 Now that you have the basics as to what constitutes mediation, here are five tips if you choose this path adopted from Veronica Dagher’s Wall Street Journal article, “Five Ways to Get a Better Deal in Mediation.”

 1. Prepare emotionally